package overview

 match the basic columns of all data frames.
 Data from additional columns

-(for instance when using all_data = TRUE
+(for instance when using all_data = TRUE in the query) will

 only be combined if the column names from different repositories match.